 Car engines generate a huge amount of heat.
 Most of this escapes through the exhaust system, but a good deal lingers around the engine itself.
 The radiator system dissipates this heat, but if the coolant contained within starts to leak, the engine may overheat.

 It's important to carry out regular checks on your radiator to spot any leaks as soon as they occur.
 A classic tell-tale sign is a patch of coolant fluid appearing on the ground under your car after it has been parked up - if it's petrol on the ground, you might have a fuel leak.

-If you think you have a leak, make a note of the fluid level in your coolant reservoir - you can do this with a pen or take a photo.
+If you think your vehicle is leaking, make a note of the fluid level in your coolant reservoir - you can do this with a pen or take a photo.
 Check back after a while driving and see if the coolant level has reduced.
 If you initially check the coolant level when the engine is cool, be sure it is cool when you re-check (as the fluid can expand when hot).
-If the fluid level is lower on the second inspection, you have a leak.
+If the fluid level is lower on the second inspection, you do have a leak.

 If you spot rust or discolouration around the radiator, there could be a leak in that area.
 Rust can appear in many parts of your car, but a concentrated zone of rust around your radiator suggests a leak.